ValdezFOmar/.dotfiles/notes/tips.md

 setxkbmap -option xkb_options
 ```

+> [!TIP]
-> For latin american keyboard layout use: `setxkbmap -layout latam`.
+> For a Latin American keyboard layout use: `setxkbmap -layout latam`.

 ### Persistent

-For a persistent keyboard layout configuration use this command instead (reboot to see changes):
+For a persistent keyboard layout configuration use this command
+instead (reboot to see changes):

 ```sh
 localectl set-x11-keymap skb_layout
 ```

+> [!NOTE]
 > The same layouts from `setxkbmap` apply.